 Encouraged from this achievement, Abdülkerim Pasha cabled Istanbul and asked for permission to continue with the assault.
 Enver Pasha was delighted and he asked Abdülkerim to attack to the direction of Eleşkirt and Karaköse and clean up the border region from all Russian elements.

-By August 5, the Right Wing Group had advanced 20 kilometers into the Russian territory, but the left wing of the IX Corps was remianed vulnerable, because Abdülkerim Pasha was repeating the mistakes made in Sarıkamış, allocating all of his forces for offense and not leaving any units in reserve.
+By August 5, the Right Wing Group had advanced 20 kilometres into the Russian territory, but the left wing of the IX Corps was remained vulnerable, because Abdülkerim Pasha was repeating the mistakes made in Sarıkamış, allocating all of his forces for offence and not leaving any units in reserve.
 Russians spotted this vulnerability and attacked there.
 The 29th Division came to help, but the Turkish offensive formation was already in danger of being encircled.
 Abdülkerim Pasha had no option but to retreat and Malazgirt fell to Russians again.
 By August 15, hostilities had ended.
 10,000 Turkish soldiers died and 6,000 were taken prisoner by Russians as the result of the Turkish offensive.

-Reorganization of Turkish forces in East Anatolia in spring 1915 was truly a great achievement.
+Reorganisation of Turkish forces in East Anatolia in spring 1915 was truly a great achievement.
 However this new spirit was wasted again.
 Casualties were so high that it was not possible anymore for the IX Corps to gain its strength through reinforcements.
 X and XI Corps were weak.
 However, Russians had suffered casualties as well.
 Guns remained silent in the Caucasian front for the rest of the year.

 The Ottoman High Command failed to make up the losses of the Third Army during the rest of the year.
 Fighting in Gallipoli was sucking all the resources and manpower.
 The IX, X and XI Corps could not be reinforced and in addition to that the 1st and 5th Expeditionary Forces were deployed to Mesopotamia.
 The Caucasian front was deemed to be of secondary importance, and the Third Army was left weak.
 As of January 1916, the total strength of the Third Army was 126,000 men, with only 50,539 being infantry.
 There were 74,057 rifles, 77 machine guns and 180 pieces of artillery.
 They were facing a Russian force of 200,000 men and 380 pieces of artillery.
 The IX, X and XI Corps were defending the Erzurum road and taking defensive positions concentrated around Köprüköy.
 The defensive strategy was based on the assumption that the Russians would not bother to attack.